-- · receipt and acceptance of our Units by the underwriters; and - the underwriters' right to reject orders in whole or in part.
+- receipt and acceptance of our Units by the underwriters; and - the underwriters' right to reject orders in whole or in part.

-We have been advised by EF Hutton that the underwriters intend to make a market in our Units but that they are not obligated to do so and may discontinue making a market at any time without notice.
+We have been advised by D. Boral that the underwriters intend to make a market in our securities but that they are not obligated to do so and may discontinue making a market at any time without notice.